Certification Standards for Speech-Language Pathology Frequently Asked Questions: Clinical Practicum

-Applicants for certification under the current standards will be required to complete a minimum of 400 clock hours of supervised clinical experience.
-At least 25 hours must have been spent in clinical observation and at least 375 clock hours must have been spent in direct client/patient contact.
+Applicants for certification under the current standards will be required to complete a minimum of 400 hours of supervised clinical experience.
+At least 25 hours must have been spent in guided observation and at least 375 hours must have been spent in direct client/patient contact.

-What activities will count toward the 375 clock hours in direct client/patient contact?
+What activities will count toward the 375 hours in direct client/patient contact?

 Only direct contact with the client or the client's family in assessment, management, and/or counseling can be counted toward the practicum requirement.

-How many clock hours have to be completed at the graduate level?
+How many hours have to be completed at the graduate level?

 Is there a breakdown of practicum hours for the various disorder categories?

 The standards do not specify a particular number of hours in different categories.
-Programs may determine the number of hours they will require and licensure boards may require a specific number of hours in different categories.
+Programs may determine the number of hours they will require in order to ensure depth and breadth of knowledge within the areas outlined in Standards IV and V across the lifespan.
+State regulatory agencies/licensure boards may require a specific number of hours in different categories.
 Students must be aware of the various requirements so that they will be able to meet the standards of these various entities.

-Are there requirements for a certain amount of hours in the area of audiology?
+Are there requirements for a certain number of hours in the area of audiology?

 What are the supervision requirements?

 As is stated in the implementation language for Standard V-E, supervision must be in real time and must never be less than 25% of the student's total contact with each client/patient.
 Supervision must take place periodically throughout the practicum experience.